 By Order issued January 16, 2019, the FERC initiated a review of Panhandle's existing rates pursuant to Section 5 of the Natural Gas Act to determine whether the rates currently charged by Panhandle are just and reasonable and set the matter for hearing.
 On August 30, 2019, Panhandle filed a general rate proceeding under Section 4 of the Natural Gas Act.
 The Natural Gas Act Section 5 and Section 4 proceedings were consolidated by the Order dated October 1, 2019.
-A hearing in the combined proceedings is scheduled for August 2020, with an initial decision expected in early 2021.
+A hearing in the combined proceedings commenced on August 25, 2020 and adjourned on September 15, 2020.
+An initial decision is expected in early 2021.